idtx314/mill_controller/Documentation.md

 Launch files and arguments
     The limits of the input ranges will correspond to the working material's dimensions on the x and y axes, with those dimensions also being possible launch arguments.
     Explain main launch file and available arguments for changing.

+Known bugs
+    Occupancy messages don't actually have the right dimensions.
+    Occupancy messages don't actually have all the unoccupied points.
+Related!
+    Camera driver is unreliable.
+Have to disconnect between calibration and running.